Courtland, Alabama: Courtland Historic District

 In the early 1990s, more than 100 buildings in Courtland were listed on the National Register of Historic Places as the Courtland Historic District.
 Most of the buildings in the district date from the 1830s through the 1930s, and architectural styles include Federal, Italianate, Victorian, Colonial Revival, and Neoclassical.
 The Town Square was part of the town's original 1818-1819 plan.
 Many of the commercial buildings facing the square, especially along College Street and Tennessee Street, were built in the 1890s and early 1900s.
 The train depot on the south side of the square, now a community center, was built in the late 1880s.
 The Old Sherrod Hotel, located at the northwest corner of Tennessee Street and Alabama Street, was built around 1930, and provided housing for early Tennessee Valley Authority employees.

 The John McMahon House, a Federal-style home built around 1830, is listed individually on the National Register of Historic Places.
 Rocky Hill Castle was a forced-labor plantation whose architecturally renowned plantation house was demolished in 1961.

 Geography

-Courtland is located at (34.668457, -87.310821).
-The town is concentrated in area along Big Nance Creek, a tributary of the Tennessee River, west of Decatur and southeast of Muscle Shoals.
+Courtland is concentrated in area along Big Nance Creek, a tributary of the Tennessee River, west of Decatur and southeast of Muscle Shoals.
 The town's municipal boundaries extend northeastward to U.S. Route 72.
 The town of North Courtland borders Courtland to the north.

 According to the U.S. Census Bureau, the town has a total area of 2.3 sqmi, of which 2.3 sqmi is land and 0.43% is water.